 Summer temperatures should be considered a hazard if proper precautions are not taken.
 Always have protective clothing, sunscreen and plenty of non-alcoholic liquids to prevent dehydration.
 Strong intermediate or higher level whitewater paddling skills and swiftwater rescue training are strongly recommended.
 If you encounter an angry landowner with a rifle, then that should also be considered a hazard that is more easily negotiated with courtesy and politeness.
 Whether he is legally right or not, a loaded Winchester beats four aces and the law everytime!
 The guy you encounter could just be the "Law EAST of the Pecos".
 For the record, this author has never encountered a landowner along the river on many trips here, and hostilities have mitigated significantly thanks to the efforts of Texas Parks and Wildlife Department.

-Texas Parks and Wildlife Department has acquired the Devils River Ranch with ten miles of river frontage just above the main body of Lake Amistad (though you will feel the lake effect long before getting there) as an addendum to the existing Devils River State Natural Area.
-The new SNA will be open for access and camping sometime in 2012, if all goes according to plans, and will allow trips of 3-4 days and several more miles below Blue Sage without having to paddle across the lake with its lack of current, strong headwinds and power boat traffic.
-Notice of the opening of this new SNA adjunct will be published here when it is open to the public.)
+Texas Parks and Wildlife Department has acquired the Devils River Ranch with ten miles of river frontage just above the main body of Lake Amistad (though you will start to feel the lake effect before getting there) as an addendum to the existing Devils River State Natural Area.
+The new SNA is now open for access and camping, and will allow trips of 3-5 days, and several more miles below Blue Sage without having to paddle across the lake with its lack of current, strong headwinds and power boat traffic.
+See "Permit Requirements" above for details on the new permit reservation system.
+Note: The Devils River is restricted to launches by only 12 paddlers per day, and all paddlers must have a copy of the permit and their boat permit tags in their possession while on the river.

 The final take-out point is Rough Canyon Marina.
 Take out on the left side at 47.7 miles below Baker's Crossing.
 Many paddlers opt to hire a water taxi at Rough Canyon Marina to tow them to and across the lake to avoid strong headwinds and tough paddling.
-Note that upon leaving Blue Sage access your next stop is 21.9 miles, so make sure you have landowner permission before stopping to camp between Blue Sage and Rough Canyon Marina.
+Note that upon leaving Blue Sage access your next stop is either 6.2 miles (Big Satan Access) or 17.7 miles (Rough Canyon Marina), so make sure you have landowner permission before stopping to camp between Blue Sage and Rough Canyon Marina.
 There are no other access points for the Devils River.

 Most of the land along the Devils River is privately owned, so please respect private property by not trespassing or littering, and keep noise levels to a minimum.
 Under Texas Penal Code (§30.05), criminal trespass occurs when one enters property after receiving notice not to enter.
 Notice includes verbal notice, a fence, sign(s), purple paint on posts or trees, or the visible presence of crops grown for human consumption.
 Additional information about river navigation laws can be found in the Texas River Guide.

 Public camping for paddlers only is presently allowed at Baker's Crossing, San Pedro Point - Del Norte, and 29 mile Paddler Camp - Big Satan (river mile 29).
 Camping on islands within the river, while legal, can be extremely dangerous if the river rises.
+Camping is not allowed along the river in sight of Blue Sage.
 Any other camping along the river bank above the gradient boundary would be considered trespassing if the user doesn't have permission from the private landowner.
 There is currently no fee for camping at Baker's Crossing.
 Fees for camping at the Upper (Del Norte) SNA or Lower (Big Satan) SNA are $6.00 per person per night.

 An advance permit is also required to camp at Lake Amistad below the Weir Dam.
 Contact Amistad National Recreation Area at (830) 775-8779.
 Rough Canyon Recreation Area (830-775-8779) has full improved camping facilities including restrooms, covered picnic areas, boat ramps and trailer sites.
 The Devils River offer abundant natural campsites, but many are on private land.
 Camp in the river bed whenever possible or make prior arrangements with local landowners to avoid a confrontation.
 If camping on an island in the river channel be prepared for flash flooding that may occur from rain far away from the river!
 If camping on private land, on an island or in a public park always leave only footprints and take only photographs.
 You should always leave the area cleaner than how you found it!
 Be aware of the fact you are in rattlesnake country when on the Devils River.
 Generally, they will leave you alone if you leave them alone, but they get really pissed when you step on them, so be careful!
 Look before you step, especially at night.
 For the record, this author has never encountered a rattlesnake on many Devils River trips, though he has seen a few non-venomous, common watersnakes.